Star (short story): Translation

 Bett's translation, published in 2019 as the novella Star, received mostly favourable reviews from critics.
-At the review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, the novella received a cumulative "Positive" rating based on 7 reviews: 3 "Rave" reviews, 3 "Positive" reviews, and 1 "Pan" review.

 Publishers Weekly wrote, "Mishima is a master of the psychological: he blurs distinctions between Rikio's identity and the characters he plays in disorienting but never jarring transitions between movie scenes and reality."
 Thomas Gebremedhin of The Wall Street Journal called it "pitch-perfect novella" and "a stunning addition to the oeuvre of one of postwar Japans greatest storytellers."
 In The New York Times Book Review, musician and writer Patti Smith called the novella "a startlingly modern, hypervisual jewel."
 In the Los Angeles Review of Books, Jan Wilm wrote, "Even if Star is a relatively minor work in the pantheon of Mishimas greatness, it is an exquisite contemplation of existence and death, and Mishima's prose is extremely powerful and the translation finely executed."
 In his review in The Kenyon Review, Daniel Felsenthal wrote that Bett "manages to preserve a difficult balance of precision and lyricism that captures Mishima's coldly ecstatic voice".

 In a less favourable review, Kirkus Reviews wrote that "the weightless story is mercifully brief."

 Bett's translation was also reviewed in The Times Literary Supplement, The Japan Times, The Japan News, Booklist, Complete Review, PopMatters, Columbia Journal, and Spectrum Culture.